rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 type: article
 created_date: '2012-06-21'
 created_by: Rackspace Support
-last_modified_date: '2016-06-20'
+last_modified_date: '2016-10-11'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Nate Archer
 product: Cloud Servers
 product_url: cloud-servers
 ---

-The first step in troubleshooting a network service is to make sure the program is running.
+When you need to troubleshoot a network service, the first step is to ensure that the service is running.

-To check that the program is running we will start by using the command `service`.
-You can use `service` to start, stop, and check status for an application that has an init script installed.

-The service command references a service using its init script, stored in the **/etc/init.d** directory for CentOS, and **etc/rc.d/init.d** for Ubuntu.
-If you aren't sure what name the system uses for a service,  check either directory by using the `ls` followed by the directory.
+If the service has an init script installed, you can use the `service` command to start, stop, and check the status of the service.
+The service command references a service by using its init script, which is stored in the **/etc/init.d** directory for debain based distributions and the **etc/rc.d/init.d** directory for Red Hat based distributions.

-Some names vary depending on your distribution - apache is `httpd` on CentOS, for example, while it's `apache2` on Ubuntu.
+If you aren't sure what name the system uses for a service, check either directory by using the `ls` command followed by the directory.
+Some names vary depending on your distribution.
+For example, Apache is `httpd` on CentOS and `apache2` on Ubuntu.

 **Note:** Many newer linux distributions use Systemd instead of netstat for checking services.
-If you are using SystemD, replace all `service` commands in this article with `systemct1`.
+If you are using SystemD, replace all `service <service-name> <status>` commands in this article with `systemct1 <status> <service-name>`.
 For more information on `systemct1` commands, see the Fedora [SysVinit to Systemmd cheatsheer](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).

 #### Service status